-We will try to automatically identify the default language of your content, but you can manually set this by clicking the "change" link.
+We try to identify the default language of your content automatically, but you can manually set this by clicking the "change" link.
 Once you add multiple languages to your site, all new content needs to be translated from the default language version of your site.
-This is important to select correctly, because the default language cannot be changed after new languages are added to the site.
+Once languages have been added to the site, the default language cannot be changed.

 Add a New Language

 Click the Add Language button.

 Select one or more languages you'd like to add.
 Please note, some languages are available under multiple country flags (Spanish for example).
 Click Done when you are finished.